 In addition to two food laboratories, the Dietetic program also has a computer lab that allows students to conduct nutrition analyses and assignments associated with Dietetic/NUTR classes as well as to engage in self-assessment practice for the RD examination.
-The lab is located in Room 101 of the Cecilia Scott Lane Human Services and Consumer Sciences building.
-There is another computer laboratory available in room 113 of the CS Lane Building.
+The lab is located CS Lane Building room 101.
+The 2nd floor of Nabrit Science building contains the Simulation Center for Students to conduct assessment and counseling sessions in a simulated environment.
+Located in the Gray Building there is a computer lab located on both floors of the building.